 The winning strategy to avoid rolling long-term storage fees

-The above tips are great for reducing or avoiding long-term storage fees for items currently in your Amazon FBA inventory, but since long-term storage fees are moving from bi-annually to monthly, there are three huge adjustments you’ll need to make moving forward in your Amazon FBA business if you’re wanting to experience long-term success.
+The above tips are great for reducing or avoiding long-term storage fees for items currently in your Amazon FBA inventory, but since long-term storage fees occur monthly, there are three huge strategies you’ll need to make moving forward in your Amazon FBA business if you’re wanting to experience long-term success.

 2. Price your inventory better – One way to sell your inventory quicker would be to reprice more consistently so that your prices stay competitive.
-From 2011 until July of 2018, Rebecca and I have been manually repricing all of our inventory.
-Some items we stay on top of the pricing throughout the year, but honestly there are other items that we don’t get around to repricing on a regular basis.
-Those items would definitely sell quicker if we paid closer attention to prices.
+From 2011 until July of 2018, Rebecca and I were manually repricing all of our inventory.
+Some items we stayed on top of the pricing throughout the year, but honestly there were other items that we didn’t get around to repricing on a regular basis.
+Those items would definitely have sold quicker if we paid closer attention to prices.

 3. Adjust your mindset – If your FBA business model depends on long-tail items, you will need to adjust your mindset and expectations moving forward.
 Two categories that immediately enter my mind are shoes and books, both of which tend to depend on long-tail items for high profits and ROI.
 Just know that you will need to work more ROI into your sourcing parameters to make up for the fees, and know that you will need to stay on top of your inventory health to make sure you remove items as necessary.

-You will also need to adjust your mindset to know that the rest of 2018 is going to be a time of transition.
-Any time changes are implemented, you can expect growing pains.
-However, I truly think that these changes can lead to overall growth in your business, if you remain flexible and if you use this opportunity to pivot towards faster selling inventory (even in shoes and books!).
+You will also need to adjust your mindset to know that Amazon is always in a time of transition.
+Fee changes, guideline changes, and opportunity changes are always happening with Amazon.
+Any time changes are implemented, you can expect to experience growing pains.
+However, I truly think that, overall, these changes by Amazon can lead to growth in your business, if you remain flexible and if you use this opportunity to pivot towards faster selling inventory (even in shoes and books!).

-You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as it’s currently $11.25 per cubit foot for items stored over 6 months, and $22.50 per cubic foot for items stored over 12 months for the upcoming August 15th LTSF.
-And moving forward the monthly charge for the LTSF will be $3.45 for the 6 month fee and $6.90 for the 12 month fee (with a $0.50 per item minimum) every single month moving forward.
-For more information from Amazon about the upcoming fee changes, click here.
+You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as currently the monthly charge for the LTSF is $3.45 for the 6-month fee and $6.90 for the 12-month fee (with a $0.50 per item minimum) every single month moving forward.
+For more information from Amazon about the long-term storage fees, click here.

 So how about you?
-What are some of your strategies for dealing with these Long-Term Store Fees?
+What are some of your strategies for dealing with these Long-Term Storage Fees?
 I’d love to read them in the comments below.